There is a way that leads to freedom, joy and fulfillment. This way can remain hidden until we are ready to step on it.

 I started my teenage years focusing on being different from the status quo.
 I made my own clothes from old curtains and wore tatty jeans.
 Those jeans added to my being cool, and one of my friends asked if she could borrow them for a week.

 I had become so estranged from the idea of God that I got pretty annoyed when one school friend of mine suddenly confessed to believing in Jesus Christ.
 “What the heck was all this about?”, I thought.
 “Does she need a crutch?
 Is she so helpless to lean onto a God?
 It’s all in her imagination.
 There is no God, and I do not need a God.
 I can live my life by myself.”

 I had made a clear statement, but it was not easy to put the issue aside.
 Those “Jesus Freaks” followed me.
 Whenever they saw me on the other side of the road, they crossed over to challenge me with their religious blurb.
 I was pretty irritated by these constant attacks.

 Yet, the continuous confrontations had the effect of my having to think about the issue.
 I was surprised that so many of my friends and schoolmates had bought into this religious issue.
 Maybe, it was a fad, and it would pass.
 But a girl needs to have her own opinion, and so I created my own ideas.

 At that time, I had a boyfriend who was a very eloquent writer of short stories and poems.
-Alas, I put my ideas into a poem.
+So, I put my ideas into a poem.

 The poem told the story of Jesus, who lived on a different planet.
-He had agreed with his pals to end the war, strife, and any form of violence for humans to live in peace.
+He had made a bet with his pals that he could end the war, strife, and any form of violence for humans to live in peace.
 The last line of my poem was: “He lost that bet.”